apache/guacamole-client/guacamole-docker/README.md

 Docker Secrets
 ==============
 The string `_FILE` may be appended to some of the environment variables listed below if you are using MySQL or PostgreSQL authentication.
-This will cause the startup script to load the values for those variables from files within in the container.
-This is useful for specifying sensitive info, ie. passwords for the database, in secured files instead of plaintext environment variables, and is generally used for loading values from [Docker secrets](https://docs.docker.com/engine/swarm/secrets/#read-more-about-docker-secret-commands), which are stored in `/run/secrets/<secret_name>` within the container.
+This will cause the startup script to load the values for those variables from files within the container.
+This is useful for specifying sensitive info, ie. passwords for the database, in secured files instead of plaintext environment variables.
+This is generally used for loading values from [Docker secrets](https://docs.docker.com/engine/swarm/secrets/#read-more-about-docker-secret-commands), which are stored at
+`/run/secrets/<secret_name>` within the container.

 It is important to note that the startup script is configured such that:
 1. You may mix the use of Docker secrets and normal environment variables.
 For example, you may wish to use `MYSQL_USER_FILE` and `MYSQL_PASSWORD_FILE`, but wish to specify the database name with `MYSQL_DATABASE`
-2. If both a normal environment variable and its corresponding secret are defined in the same command line or compose file, ie. `MYSQL_PASSWORD` and `MYSQL_PASSWORD_FILE`, precedence is given to the secret.
+2. If both a normal environment variable and its corresponding secret are defined in the same command line, or section with in a [Compose](https://docs.docker.com/compose/)file, the secret will take precedence.
+For instance, if both `MYSQL_PASSWORD` and `MYSQL_PASSWORD_FILE` are given, `MYSQL_PASSWORD_FILE` will be used.

 Deploying Guacamole with PostgreSQL authentication
 --------------------------------------------------